MEI-mk11/vits_korean/README.md

 Use make_mels.py to generate mel features

 Run train_ms to train, you can edit the config file to fit your needs

+## Process of Inference

+Run inference.py to get korean voice, before doing that, you should edit the checkpoint file location in inference.py